SUU Celebrates Indigenous People's Day - SUU News

 “Traditionally a tree stump will be cut and hollowed out and covered with animal hide,” said Secakuku.
 “We pay homage to these different natural forces such as the trees, the animals and the heartbeat.
 Every time you hear the drum, it represents the heartbeat of nature.”

-On November 2-6, NASA will celebrate Native American Heritage Week.
-On the last day of the week, there will be a Native American Showcase and Miss Native SUU at 6 p.m. in the Great Hall.
+On Nov.
+2-6, NASA will celebrate Native American Heritage Week.
+On the last day of the week, there will be a Native American showcase and Miss Native SUU at 6 p.m. in the Great Hall.

 NASA “welcomes and supports all native tribes and welcomes all SUU students to join the club,” according to suu.edu.
 The club meets every other Tuesday at 6 p.m. in the Sharwan Smith Student Center in room 101C.